 by Chris Grech, Dhalia Executive Chairman

-With a diversity of property related products now available on the market, including buy-to-let, IIP (passport scheme), new residency schemes, waiver on stamp duty by first time local buyers, subsidies for property conversions, flexible lending rates, as well as tax deductions for rental investments; the property market has now become more attractive to a wider market.
+With a diversity of property-related products now available on the market, including buy-to-let, IIP (passport scheme), new residency schemes, waiver on stamp duty by the first time local buyers, subsidies for property conversions, flexible lending rates, as well as tax deductions for rental investments; the property market has now become more attractive to a wider market.

-Today, the Maltese Islands are composed of an educated population which cares about its environment.
-Our values are in preserving the unique nature of Maltese towns and villages, and providing open spaces within communities.
-We must take a proactive approach and prioritise sustainable development, while nurturing the right level of demand to ensure the success of projects that are currently in the pipeline and also the future of the property industry.
+Today, the Maltese Islands are composed of an educated population that cares about its environment.
+Our values are in preserving the unique nature of Maltese towns and villages and providing open spaces within communities.
+We must take a proactive approach and prioritise sustainable development while nurturing the right level of demand to ensure the success of projects that are currently in the pipeline and also the future of the property industry.

 The local market needs no introduction as to the status quo, eager to own their own home, second home, rental investments, as well as for long term family investments.
 Having said that, property prices are on the increase and fast becoming out of reach for a vast number of working families.
 I am a firm believer that local government has the responsibility and duty to provide new housing accommodation for those less privileged, with a long term strategy to be put in place, as property prices continue to rise and become more out of reach.
 It is all well and good for the government to support the real estate industry by incentivising new projects around the islands, from both local and foreign investors, but more action is necessary.
 While stimulating growth is commendable, the government must not forget its responsibility to ensure that affordable housing is accessible to all.